Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer

 \subsubsection{Partial tuning}

-we observed significant differences in the number of parameters between the voltage encoder \(9.54 M\) and the tactile decoder \(1.23 M\).
-Therefore, as shown in Fig. \ref{fig-NNArch}, we freeze all parameters in the voltage encoder \(\mathcal{E}_{vol}\) and only update the parameters in the tactile decoder \(\mathcal{D}_{tact}\) during the fine-tuning stage, as shown in Fig.\ref{fig-NNArch}.
+Considering the significant differences in parameters between the voltage encoder \(9.54 M\) and the tactile decoder \(1.23 M\), as shown in Fig. \ref{fig-NNArch}, we freeze all parameters in the voltage encoder \(\mathcal{E}_{vol}\) and only update the parameters in the tactile decoder \(\mathcal{D}_{tact}\) during the fine-tuning stage, as shown in Fig.\ref{fig-NNArch}.
 The latent variables from voltage measurement conditioning \(\textbf{z}_v\) and tactile \(\textbf{z}_t\) are connected via direct linear projection without any hidden layers:

 \(\mathcal{D}_{tact}\) is therefore updated by:

 where the loss function \(\mathcal{L}_{tact}\), the same as in tactile map pretraining, is calculated by MSE between the reconstructed tactile map \(\hat{\textbf{t}} = \mathcal{D}_{tact}(\textbf{z}_t)\) and the ground truth tactile map \(\textbf{t}\).